Inclusion is a Philosophy - Not a Place

 - This is essential for students who have difficulties with motor planning (apraxia, dyspraxia, etc.).

 - Teaching methods include Discrete Trial Training (DTT), Functional Communication Training (FCT), PROMPT, RPM, S2C, and many more.

 - Preferred communication modality/modalities.

-- All teachers and staff interacting with your child should be trained in your child’s method and modality(ies) of communication.
+- All teachers and staff interacting with your child require training in both their method and modality(ies) of communication.

-- More information about AAC methods and modalities can be found here.
+- Learn more information about AAC methods and modalities here.

 Be Thoughtful About Inclusion

 - What do you want your child to learn?